 Love it or hate it, Apple’s Safari is a zippy web browser that performs well on the Mac, and it continues to get more and more competitive with other web browser platforms as OS X, soon to be known as macOS, continues to evolve.

 Since Apple wants you to use Safari on your Mac, it’s a no-brainer they’re going to make it easier to migrate your web data from one web browser to another.

-In this tutorial, we’re going to show you how you can transfer your web data from a third-party web browser to Safari with just a few clicks.
+In this tutorial, we’re going to show you how to import bookmarks to Safari, along with your other web data, from a different web browser.

 Changing to Safari?
 Import your web data

 Safari has that zippy feel to it that only Apple could achieve with their mastery of the macOS operating system and knowing how to optimize their software for their own hardware.
 So… I don’t blame you if you want to give Apple’s web browser a try.

 If you’re switching to Safari, then chances are you’re already used to using another web browser.
 Personally, I’m a Firefox fan, but I’ve also had a love/hate relationship with Safari and I often migrate data over to Safari to try it out from time to time.

 Safari has a feature built right into it that lets it yank data from other web browsers on your Mac with your permission.
 It can do so from many leading web browsers, such as Google Chrome and Mozilla Firefox.